pottava/basicauth-reverseproxy/README.md

 CORS_MAX_AGE              | CORS: Maximum number of seconds the results of a preflight request can be cached. | ACCESS_LOG                | Send access logs to /dev/stdout. (default: false) | CONTENT_ENCODING          | Compress response data if the request allows. (default: false) |
+HEALTHCHECK_PATH          | If it's specified, the path always returns 200 OK |

 ### 2. Run the application